GEORGE G. FETTERER, 1LT, USAF

 Memorial Hall Error

-George's middle name was also George, per the Annual Register of the United States Naval Academy 1955-1956.
+George's middle name was also George, per the Annual Register of the United States Naval Academy 1955-1956 and also the news article above.
 His middle initial is omitted in Memorial Hall.

 Class of 1955